hphelion/documentation/cli.unix.2.reference.md

     hpcloud images:add my_image my_server

-Create the new image 'my_image' from the existing server 'my_server' with metadata:
+Create the new image 'my_image' from the existing server '701be39b' with metadata:

-    hpcloud images:add my_image my_server -m this=that
+    hpcloud images:add my_image 701be39b -m this=that

 ##images:metadata## {#images:metadata}